andy-esch/poieval/README.md

-# Points of Interest Evalutaion functions
+# Points of Interest Evaluation functions

 More to come :)